Germany: SPD, Greens and FDP resume coalition talks after tight election | DW | 11.10.2021

 Greens and FDP have completed several rounds of talks together, still there are a number of differences to be worked out

-The environmental Greens, who garnered 14.8% of the vote in Germany's September 26 federal election, have more content overlap with the SPD (25.7%) — for instance when it comes to raising taxes on the wealthy to help bankroll climate protection policies — than do the neoliberal FDP (11.5%), which is opposed to such ideas, preferring free-market solutions.
+The environmental Greens, which garnered 14.8% of the vote in Germany's September 26 federal election, have more content overlap with the SPD (25.7%) — for instance when it comes to raising taxes on the wealthy to help bankroll climate protection policies — than do the neoliberal FDP (11.5%), which is opposed to such ideas, preferring market-based solutions.

-CDU/CSU chancellor candidate remains hopeful of forging a coalition despite being crushed at the polls
+CDU/CSU chancellor candidate Armin Laschet remains hopeful of forging a coalition despite being defeated at the ballot box

 Heading into Monday's talks, Habeck confirmed, "The FDP's red lines are well-known: No to raising taxes and no to loosening the debt brake."